FigureTechnologies/digital-currency-consortium/smart-contract/README.md

 ## Transfer

 Let's say `user1` owes `user2` $50.
 They can transfer the tokens through the smart contract.
-NOTE: There are no kyc attribute checks performed in this example (TODO).
+NOTE: This is possible because both users have kyc attributes supported by the consortium.

 ```bash
 provenanced tx wasm execute \